Best Free Project Management Tools for Small Business 2026: 10 Honest Reviews

 - Limited storage and archive on free

-- Fewer integrations than ClickUp or Asana
+- Fewer integrations overall than ClickUp or Asana

 #6.
 Todoist — Best Free Tool for Solo Entrepreneurs and Freelancers